waterbridge7/hongqiao/_pages/about.md

 News
 ------
 - Nov.
-5, 2025,  Weclome Yusen Zhang, Wenqi Chen, Kuiyuan Zheng and Jiasi Xinng to join the UQ&ML Team!
+5, 2025,  Weclome Yusen Zhang, Wenqi Chen, Kuiyuan Zheng and Jiasi Xing to join the UQ&ML Team!
 - Nov.
 5, 2025,  Weclome Yifei Liu, Hao Wang, Zhifeng Qin and Chuandi Zhou to join the UQ&ML Team!
 - Jul.
 21, 2025, Congratulations to Pucheng Tang and Mengyao Liu on their graduation.
 - Sep.
 15, 2024,  Weclome Shiyang Bian, Ziyan Huang and Yufan Zhang to join the UQ&ML Team!